Smith Salley & Associates Sells 2,599 Shares of iShares National Muni Bond ETF (NYSEARCA:MUB)

-Smith Salley & Associates reduced its stake in shares of iShares National Muni Bond ETF (NYSEARCA:MUB – Free Report) by 25.9% in the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 7,419 shares of the exchange traded fund’s stock after selling 2,599 shares during the period.
+Smith Salley & Associates lessened its stake in iShares National Muni Bond ETF (NYSEARCA:MUB – Free Report) by 25.9% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 7,419 shares of the exchange traded fund’s stock after selling 2,599 shares during the quarter.
 Smith Salley & Associates’ holdings in iShares National Muni Bond ETF were worth $761,000 at the end of the most recent quarter.

-Several other large investors have also bought and sold shares of MUB.
-Fairfield Bush & CO. acquired a new position in iShares National Muni Bond ETF during the 1st quarter valued at about $47,000.
-MAS Advisors LLC boosted its stake in shares of iShares National Muni Bond ETF by 8.4% in the 1st quarter.
-MAS Advisors LLC now owns 2,700 shares of the exchange traded fund’s stock worth $296,000 after buying an additional 210 shares during the last quarter.
-Blair William & Co.
-IL boosted its stake in shares of iShares National Muni Bond ETF by 6.5% in the 1st quarter.
-Blair William & Co.
-IL now owns 38,590 shares of the exchange traded fund’s stock worth $4,231,000 after buying an additional 2,365 shares during the last quarter.
-Moors & Cabot Inc. boosted its stake in shares of iShares National Muni Bond ETF by 8.8% in the 1st quarter.
-Moors & Cabot Inc. now owns 9,235 shares of the exchange traded fund’s stock worth $1,013,000 after buying an additional 744 shares during the last quarter.
-Finally, Baird Financial Group Inc. boosted its stake in shares of iShares National Muni Bond ETF by 149.7% in the 1st quarter.
-Baird Financial Group Inc. now owns 258,158 shares of the exchange traded fund’s stock worth $28,305,000 after buying an additional 154,770 shares during the last quarter.
+A number of other hedge funds also recently modified their holdings of MUB.
+Moneta Group Investment Advisors LLC raised its holdings in shares of iShares National Muni Bond ETF by 132,338.1% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 10,393,745 shares of the exchange traded fund’s stock worth $1,096,748,000 after purchasing an additional 10,385,897 shares during the period.
+Envestnet Asset Management Inc. raised its holdings in iShares National Muni Bond ETF by 11.3% during the 2nd quarter.
+Envestnet Asset Management Inc. now owns 19,860,711 shares of the exchange traded fund’s stock valued at $2,119,734,000 after acquiring an additional 2,019,517 shares during the period.
+Osaic Holdings Inc. raised its holdings in iShares National Muni Bond ETF by 73.6% during the 2nd quarter.
+Osaic Holdings Inc. now owns 2,756,684 shares of the exchange traded fund’s stock valued at $162,637,000 after acquiring an additional 1,168,718 shares during the period.
+Creative Planning raised its holdings in iShares National Muni Bond ETF by 11.1% during the 2nd quarter.
+Creative Planning now owns 11,101,777 shares of the exchange traded fund’s stock valued at $1,184,893,000 after acquiring an additional 1,106,336 shares during the period.
+Finally, CI Private Wealth LLC bought a new stake in iShares National Muni Bond ETF during the 4th quarter valued at $90,345,000.

 iShares National AMT-Free Muni Bond ETF (the Fund), formerly iShares S&P National AMT-Free Municipal Bond Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P National AMT-Free Municipal Bond Index (the Index).